-- The Unix copy command is cp. - The first filename after cp is the source (the thing that you're making a copy of); the second is the destination (the name and/or location of the copy). - Henry's username on OSCER supercomputers is hneeman. - The filename .vimrc begins with a period (very important).
-The filename is pronounced "dot vim-are-see." - In Unix, filenames are case sensitive, meaning that it matters whether you use upper case (capital) or lower case (small) for each letter in a filename. - In Unix, filename pieces are separated by slashes, NOT by backslashes as in Windows. - The symbol ~ (known as a tilde, pronounced "TILL-duh") denotes your home directory (another way to denote your home directory is ~yourusername). - The substring "hneeman means "the home directory of the user named hneeman." - If for some reason this doesn't work, try - % cp /home/hneeman/.vimrc /home/yourusername - 4.
-Type the following command: - % cp ~hneeman/.nanorc ~
+- The Unix copy command is cp. - The first filename after cp is the source (the thing that you're making a copy of); the second is the destination (the name and/or location of the copy). - Henry Neeman's username on OSCER supercomputers is hneeman. - The filename .vimrc begins with a period (very important).
+The filename is pronounced "dot vim-are-see." - In Unix, filename s are case sensitive, meaning that it matters whether you use upper case (capital) or lower case (small) for each letter in a filename.

+- In Unix, pieces of a filename (or actually of the directory that it's in) are separated by slashes, NOT by backslashes as in Windows. - The symbol ~ (known as a tilde, pronounced "TILL-duh") denotes your home directory (another way to denote your home directory is ~yourusername). - The substring "hneeman means "the home directory of the user named hneeman." - There are no spaces between the slash and the .vimrc. - If for some reason this doesn't work, try:

+% cp /home/hneeman/.vimrc /home/yourusername

+5. Enter the following command:

+% cp ~hneeman/.nanorc ~